 So we humans will be writing the codes for the microcontroller in C language.
 But the microcontroller can not understand C language.
 So we need to convert the C language code to hex codes.
 And this step is also pretty simple.

 At first, let us write a basic embedded C code that turns on and off a particular LED light attached at a particular port.
-You can also get the code from my Github repository:

 | TASK: TOGGLING THE LED ATTACHED TO A PARTICULAR PORT